Educating Your Patients About Energy Conservation Techniques

 Energy conservation techniques (or ECTs) are also referred to as work simplification techniques, and both terms are very much within the realm of occupational therapy practice.

 In order to clear up a common misconception, let’s state right off the bat that promoting energy conservation techniques is not synonymous with promoting the “art of laziness.”
-Rather, energy conservation techniques allow for users to redistribute efforts to complete tasks that are most important to them.
+Rather, energy conservation techniques allow for users to redistribute efforts to complete daily tasks that are most important to them.

 Duke University’s Department of Physical Therapy sums up energy conservation perfectly: